AnjanaDevan27/AnjanaDevan27/README.md

 I'm a Data Science graduate student at Northeastern University with hands-on experience in building data-driven solutions across analytics and cloud environments.

-I specialize in designing cloud-native data pipelines, analytical systems, and machine learning models using Python, R, SQL, and GCP.
+I specialize in designing cloud-native data pipelines, analytical systems, and machine learning models.
 My interests span data engineering, machine learning, and business intelligence — with a focus on solving real-world problems through data.

 ## 🛠️ Technical Skills